mansi0304/mansi0304/README.md

 <h1 align="center">Hi 👋, I'm Mansi</h1>
 <h3 align="center">Software QA and Project Management Professional<h3>
-<h5 align="left"> I have 8.5 Years of experince <br> I am a Project Management Professional and Software Quality Assurance Engineer with experience in ensuring top-quality products across mobile devices, tablets, laptops, and wearables.
+<h5 align="left"> I have experience in ensuring top-quality products across mobile devices, tablets, laptops, and wearables.
 Certified in ISTQB Foundation Level and CAPM, I bring a blend of technical expertise and project management proficiency, reinforced by recent postgraduate studies in Project Management.

 My career includes extensive experience with global leaders like Samsung, where I managed complex QA processes and worked on high-impact projects such as 5G launches and app compatibility.
-I am skilled in Test Management, Test Strategy, Defect Management, and have worked with telecom technologies like 3G, 4G, 5G, VoLTE, and VoWifi.<br> My Expertise lies in Manual Testing and Test Managmenet specifically with Agile and Scrum methodologies for System testing and Acceptance Testing</h5>
+I am skilled in Test Management, Test Strategy, Defect Management, and have worked with telecom technologies like 3G, 4G, 5G, VoLTE, and VoWifi.
+My Expertise lies in Manual Testing and Test Managmenet specifically with Agile and Scrum methodologies for System testing and Acceptance Testing</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mansi&label=Profile%20views&color=0e75b6&style=flat" alt="mansi" /> </p>